 The last part of my observation was the dawn.
-I was concentrated to determine the proper moments of twilight when light density changes and allows us e.g for seeing the stars, objects or reading the books.
-This beautiful dawn occurred since around 6.05 am after the weak zodiacal light covered by cirrus clouds.
-I could spot some thin layer of light, when Sun was jet 20 degrees below the horizon!
+I concentrated to determine the proper moments of twilight when light density changes and allows us e.g for seeing the stars, and objects or read books.
+This beautiful dawn occurred since around 6.05 am after the weak zodiacal light was covered by cirrus clouds.
+I could spot some thin layer of light when Sun was jet 20 degrees below the horizon!
 The atmosphere was really clear.

 When Sun was 10 degrees below the horizon I was able to read the text without using the torch, that was amazing!
 However, I had to set my peace of paper a front of the dawn glow.

-Thereafter I was trying to capture 28 days old crescent Moon, that rose shortly before the sunrise.
+Thereafter I was trying to capture 28-day old crescent Moon, that rose shortly before sunrise.
 That was a day before the total solar eclipse in Indonesia, so I thought, that more than 20 hours before it the Moon will be visible.
-I didn’t spot it neither on-site by the naked eye nor on my photos afterward.
+I didn’t spot it either on-site by the naked eye or on my photos afterward.
 Possibly it was gone behind some patches of cirrus clouds, that covered the eastern sky partially.

-Right after the sunrise we left that cold place and headed for our next destination –car rental on Tenerife North airport.
+Right after sunrise we left that cold place and headed for our next destination –car rental at Tenerife North airport.

-If I will have the opportunity to back to the Tenerife I will definitely choose summer or autumn term, free of snow and carry out those observations again with much better equipment.
-I think, that some total lunar eclipse would be a great option to visit the Mount Teide again and cover it from my original destination – Refugio Altavista mountain hut.
+If I will have the opportunity to back to Tenerife I will definitely choose the summer or autumn term, free of snow, and carry out those observations again with much better equipment.
+I think, that some total lunar eclipse would be a great option to visit Mount Teide again and cover it from my original destination – Refugio Altavista mountain hut.